llafuente/language/statements/switch.markdown

 ## switch (case, break, fallthrough)

 "Switch" statements provide multi-way execution.
 An expression or type specifier is compared to the "cases" inside the "switch" to determine which branch to execute.

-`switch` is very special in plee in comparison with other languages.
+`switch` is very special in plee in comparison with any other language.

 Most common languages choose to break by default, and it's resonable, they provide `fallthrough` as error prone replacement of `break`

-Plee goes a bit beyond while provide `fallthrough` also provide `break` but the default behavior is continue testing the next cases.
-So you can reuse code easily.
-Also default will be the last to test, regardless the position.
-In fact is recommended to be the first.
+Plee goes a bit beyond while provide `fallthrough` also provide `break` but the default behavior is **continue testing the next cases**.
+Allowing more.

+**compiler-note** default must be the last case.

 There are two types of switch: expression switch and comparison switch.